RaidTheWeb/Quill/README.md

   print(i)
 }
 ```
-Please note that Lang is in active beta.
+Please note that Quill is in active beta.
 New features will be added often.